Fall Home Maintenance Checklist

 • Clean Coils: Dust off the coils behind or beneath your refrigerator to help it run efficiently.

-• Check Seals: Inspect door seals for leaks and replace them if needed to keep your appliance energy-efficient.
+• Check Seals: Inspect door seals for leaks and replace them if needed to keep your appliances energy-efficient.

 Water Heater